 Vessels for NOFO’s coastal oil spill preparedness

-NOFO builds and strengthens its coastal oil spill preparedness on the basis of agreements with shipowners in the coastal fishing fleet and service vessels.
+NOFO enhances its coastal oil spill preparedness through agreements with shipowners in the coastal fishing fleet and service vessels.

-In collaboration with approved companies such as Polarkonsult and Nordnorsk Skipskonsult, the vessels are approved by means of modification and conversion in accordance with the regulations on use of vessels in oil spill response operations.
+In collaboration with approved companies such as Polarkonsult and Nordnorsk Skipskonsult, the vessels undergo modifications and conversions to comply with regulations governing the use of vessels in oil spill response operations.

-A large number of crew have undergone oil spill response training in Nordkapp, Sandnessjøen, and Kristiansund based on NOFO´s own initiative to provide training and perform vessel drills.
-This has resulted in an increase in knowledge and experience of the collection and uptake of oil emulsion amongst crew along the coastline.
+Numerous crews have received oil spill response training in Nordkapp, Sandnessjøen, and Kristiansund as part of NOFO's initiative to provide training and conduct vessel drills.
+This initiative has significantly increased the knowledge and expertise of the crews along the coastline in the collection and uptake of oil emulsion.

 Video: oil spill preparedness close to the coastline

-IGSA is a response team designed to tackle acute oil spills on the shoreline in the event of oil spills from operations on the Norwegian continental shelf.
+IGSA is a specialized response team designed to address acute oil spills along the shoreline resulting from operations on the Norwegian continental shelf.

-IGSA’s task is to limit the damage caused by any potential oil that approaches the coast.
-In emergency situations, the task force will be deployed in the relevant areas using high-speed boats and suitable equipment for fast and effective collection of oil on the shoreline.
+IGSA's primary objective is to minimize the damage caused by potential oil approaching the coast.
+In emergency situations, the task force deploys high-speed boats and appropriate equipment for swift and effective oil collection along the shoreline.

-The “task force” concept was developed by Eni Norge and Equinor in
+The "task force" concept was developed through collaboration between Eni Norge (now Vår Energi) and Equinor in partnership with NOFO.

-collaboration with NOFO.It is important to point out that no oil spill from offshore activities on the Norwegian continental shelf has ever reached land.
+It's important to note that, to date, no oil spill from offshore activities on the Norwegian continental shelf has ever reached the land.

 Contact person: